 Café Cubano is a world-famous beverage for its exotic bitter-sweet flavor.
 However, hardly a few variations of Cuban coffee are known to people worldwide.

-One of which is Colada which we are going to discuss in this guide in detail.
+One of which is Colada which I am going to discuss in this guide in detail.
 The other variations of Cuban coffee include Cortadito and Café Con Leche.

 What Is Colada?